Safe return to our Estate

 Current knowledge on how Covid-19 is spread has been published by Health Protection Scotland and Public Health England in various online guidance documents which are publicity available, such as the ‘COVID-19 - Guidance for Non-Healthcare Settings’.

 We are committed to taking all reasonable steps to minimise the potential for airborne spread of COVID 19.

 We will follow the guidance prepared by the Health and Safety Executive (HSE), the Chartered Institution of Building Service Engineers (CIBSE) and the Federation of European Heating, Ventilation and Air Conditioning Associations (REHVA) in relation to the potential risks associated with the operation and maintenance of building ventilation systems.

-We have produced a guide which details the steps being taken to minimise risk, and any questions should be sent in the first instance to the Estates Helpdesk
+We have produced a guide which details the steps being taken to minimise risk, and any questions should be sent in the first instance to your Building Manager and then to the Estates Helpdesk.

 The University is in constant contact with Health Protection Scotland and we will update any guidance given based on information discussed with the local NHS Health Protection Team as well as the professional associations referenced above.